NIST 800-53: Complete Guide [2026]

 Is NIST 800-53 mandatory?

-Under FISMA, NIST 800-53 is mandatory for all U.S. federal agencies as well as for organizations that process, store or transmit federal information systems or data.
+Under FISMA, NIST 800-53 is mandatory for all U.S. federal agencies.
+It also applies to organizations that process, store, or transmit federal data.
 This includes FedRAMP cloud service providers and DoD contractors subject to DFARS requirements.
-Private-sector organizations often adopt 800-53 voluntarily as a best-practice framework for managing security and privacy risks.
+However, many private-sector organizations adopt 800-53 voluntarily as a best-practice framework.

 What is the difference between NIST 800-53 and 800-171?

-NIST 800-171 defines a tailored subset of 110 controls designed to protect Controlled Unclassified Information (CUI) in non-federal systems.
-NIST 800-53 contains 1,189 controls for federal information systems from which the curated selection of 800-171 controls was derived.
+NIST 800-171 defines a tailored subset of 110 controls designed to protect Controlled Unclassified Information (CUI)in non-federal systems.
+NIST 800-53 contains 1,196 controls for federal information systems from which the curated selection of 800-171 controls was derived.

 What is the difference between NIST 800-53 and NIST CSF?